 Functional block diagram

 Just like LD, FBD is visual and intuitive for those with an electrical background.
 For those used to Boolean expressions and digital systems, FBD will feel more intuitive than ladder.
 It too resembles a wiring diagram.
-However, here you “wire” blocks together, while LD has more of a relays logic.
+However, here we “wire” blocks together, while LD has more of a relays logic.
 In FBD, you have inputs on the left of the function blocks and outputs on the right.

-You could say that FBD is a visually simpler version of LD.
+We could say that FBD is a visually simpler version of LD.
 Take a look at this image to see how they relate and draw your own conclusions about this statement.